 Use Standard mode when:

-- It would be beneficial for you to have more control over the infrastructure your workload runs on
+- It would benefit you to have more control over the infrastructure your workload runs on.

 How To Really Understand, Control, And Optimize Your GKE Costs